EnduranceCode/javascript-complete-guide/README.md

 ## Coding projects

-### First Aapp
+### First App

 The folder [`first-app`](./first-app) of this repository contains the code of the first web application shown on the course.

 ### Basics 01

-The folder [`basics-01`](./basics-01) of this repository contains the code written while working through Lesson 18 ro Lesson 82 (Section 2, Section 3 and Section 4) of the course.
+The folder [`basics-01`](./basics-01) of this repository contains the code written while working through Lesson 18 to Lesson 82 (Section 2, Section 3 and Section 4) of the course.

+### Monster Killer

+The folder [`monster-killer`](./monster-killer) of this repository contains the code written while working through Lesson 83 to Lesson 110 (Section 4) of the course.

 ## Assignements